jdminner/jdminner/README.md

 To maintain and develop my own technical expertise I am an active member of the CompTIA Instructor network and I routinely take my students though
 Capture the Flag (CTF) and vulnerability challenges, using OWASP Webgoat, PicoCTF, and Over the Wire.
 You can view some of the labs I have created and solutions in my github repositories.
+I have also created the PT0-002 labs for Practice-Labs, ACI Learning, and ITPROTV.

 Through my Navy career, I have lived in the US, England, Canada, and Japan.
 I have also traveled as the primary contact representing the US and
 Canadian Navy for interational contracts and planning in the Netherlands, Norway, Spain, Italy, France, South Korea, Japan, and Australia.
 I have also